 The pain you feel during a headache comes from a mix of signals between your brain, blood vessels, and nearby nerves.
-Specific nerves of the blood vessels and head muscles switch on and send pain signals to your brain.
-But it's not clear why these signals turn on in the first place.
+Specific nerves in your blood vessels and head muscles switch on and send pain signals to your brain.
+But it isn’t clear how these signals get turned on in the first place.

 People often get headaches because of:

-Illness: such as an infection, cold, or fever.
-They’re also common with conditions like sinusitis (inflammation of the sinuses), a throat infection, or an ear infection.
-In some cases, the headaches may be the result of a blow to the head or rarely, a sign of a more serious medical problem.
+Illness.
+This can include infections, colds, and fevers.
+Headaches are also common with conditions like sinusitis (inflammation of the sinuses), a throat infection, or an ear infection.
+In some cases, headaches can result from a blow to the head or, rarely, a sign of a more serious medical problem.

-Stress: Emotional stress and depression as well as alcohol use, skipping meals, changes in sleep patterns, and taking too much medication.
-Other causes include eyestrain and neck or back strain due to poor posture.
+Stress.
+Emotional stress and depression as well as alcohol use, skipping meals, changes in sleep patterns, and taking too much medication.
+Other causes include neck or back strain due to poor posture.

 Your environment, including secondhand tobacco smoke, strong smells from household chemicals or perfumes, allergens, and certain foods.
 Stress, pollution, noise, lighting, and weather changes are other possible triggers.

 Doctors don’t know exactly what causes migraines.
-A popular theory is that triggers cause unusual brain activity, which causes changes in the blood vessels there.
+A popular theory is that triggers cause unusual brain activity, which leads to changes in the blood vessels there.
 Some forms of migraines are linked to genetic problems in certain parts of the brain.

 Too much physical activity can also trigger a migraine in adults.